Jerrysuper123/pharmacy-pal/README.md

 For more details on info content, refer to the credits section below for the list of datasources used.

 ### Non-functional
-- The app should be both mobile responsive, as users might bring their phone to search for pharmacy location
+- The app should be mobile responsive, as users might bring their phone to search for pharmacy location.
 - When in mobile format, the screen should have less buttons to prevent accidental press.

 ## 3. Structure

-Adopt a tree information structure, centre on the map itself site map
+Adopt a tree information structure, with the map as the home page.

-Briefly describe the structure ****

 ![site map](./READMESources/siteMap.jpeg)

 ## 4. Skeleton
-Access the wireframes for mobile, tablet, and laptop display for the website here.****

 ![wireframe](./READMESources/wireframe.png)

-most important is map to make it the background

-second most important search features

-last is search drugs and e-pharmacy

 ## 5. Surface - visual design
 ### Colors